 All are welcome, whether you're attending for the first time or have come here for years.
 Non-members are welcome at all events listed on our calendar.
 Visitors are welcome.
 The simply-curious are welcome.
 Non-members fully participate in our rituals and may even lead rituals.

 You must attend three gatherings in a six month period, be a active participant, show an interest in joining, and be voted in.
-There is a suggested annual donation of $10 for being a voting member ($15 for couples and families).
+There is a suggested annual donation of $10 for being a voting member.
 However, we can waive that fee for reasons of financial hardship.